 Nym validators secure the network with a staking token, defending the network from Sybil attacks.
-Validators communicate with each either by running the Tendermint BFT consensus protocol.

 Validators also provide privacy-enhanced credentials based on the testimony of a set of decentralized, blockchain-based issuing authorities.
 Nym validators use a signature scheme called Coconut to issue credentials.
 This allows Peaps to generate anonymous resource claims through decentralised authorities, then use them with Service Providers.

 git clone https://github.com/nymtech/nym-validator/ cd nym-validator git checkout v0.9.2 # <-- very important! make build

 build directory.
 Copy both of them up to your server.